 What other drugs will affect loteprednol ophthalmic (Lotemax)?

 It is not likely that other drugs you take orally or inject will have an effect on loteprednol used in the eyes.
 But many drugs can interact with each other.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start a new medication without telling your doctor.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Where can I get more information?